StevenCrocker/ssh-keygen/README.md

 ## 🅥 Usage

 1. Open the **Command Palette** (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-2. Choose one of three commands based on your needs:
+2. Choose one of four commands based on your needs:

 ### 🔧 **Complete Setup** (Recommended for new projects)